|

 I wanted to see real fights in a ROTATING cage!
 Took me back to

-THUNDERDOME*.
-You know it's just a matter of time.
-Boxing
+Mad Max Beyond THUNDERDOME*.
+You know it's just a matter of

-with gloves was too "nice", now it's bare fisted and bloody.
-Why not
+time.
+Boxing with gloves was too "nice", now it's bare fisted and

 MMA

-somebody please do it in a movie.
-The Action Movie Freak in me is just
+real life, somebody please do it in a movie.
+The Action Movie Freak in

-Punching someone who's falling into your fist in the face.
+someone who's falling into your punch.
 Like a

-FIST-ON COLLISON!
+FIST-ON COLLISON (so maybe they would need gloves)!
 Rotating Cage Fights would give new meaning to

 In the midst of all the excitement about the ultimate action movie